Behavioral Profiling: The Foundation of Modern Security Analytics

 Until recently, security systems could only defend against what they knew.
 Security teams would painstakingly define correlation rules to specify what constitutes suspicious activity, or systems would scan software or traffic patterns, searching for previously known attack signatures.
 In today’s threat landscape, this approach is still important but is not enough to defend against sophisticated attackers with an increasingly advanced attack toolset.

-Behavioral profiling is the foundation of many security tools and approaches, which attempt to identify attacks or behavior that is not known, and does not match any predetermined pattern, but nevertheless deviates from the norm.
+Behavioral profiling, like UEBA, is the foundation of many security tools and approaches, which attempt to identify attacks or behavior that is not known, and does not match any predetermined pattern, but nevertheless deviates from the norm.
 Just like a human security guard who notices “something strange” and decides to take a look, behavioral profiling and analysis help automated security systems identify that something is not right with a user account, a machine or a network, and help security teams investigate and respond to the incident.

 In this post you will learn: